 - An excerpt from Ladok showing your admission date and accomplishments

-The application deadline is Wednesday April 7, 2021.
-Applications with reference number U 2021/221 are to be sent by email to registrator [at] lu [dot] se.
+The application deadline is Wednesday 22 March, 2022.
+Applications with the reference number STUD 2022/1025 are to be sent by email to registrator [at] lu [dot] se.

 More information about LERU and contact details